Exousia-Partnership/contracts/README.md

-# contracts
+# Nova Contracts
-all contracts in nova corporation
+These are all the contracts used in Nova Corporation.
+Only officially published agreements and contracts can be placed in here.
+Some staff contracts will contain classified information and therefore hae been removed and put under a clearance.